DianQK/TransitionTreasury/README.md

 ### Make a Push

-if we need to push `FirstViewController` to `SecondViewController`, `SecondViewController` should conform `TRTransition`, and add code `var tr_transition: TRNavgationTransitionDelegate?`, I need use this property to retain animation object.
+If we need to push `FirstViewController` to `SecondViewController`, `SecondViewController` should conform `TRTransition`, and add code `var tr_transition: TRNavgationTransitionDelegate?`, I need use this property to retain animation object.
 Of course, you can use this do more, but it is dangerous.

-when you need to push, just call `public func tr_pushViewController(viewcontroller: UIViewController, method: TRPushMethod, completion: (() -> Void)?)`, like Apple method.
+When you need to push, just call `public func tr_pushViewController(viewcontroller: UIViewController, method: TRPushMethod, completion: (() -> Void)?)`, like Apple method.
 About `method` parameter, see [transitiontreasury.com](http://transitiontreasury.com).

 Example：